 Nerves leave your spinal cord and travel into the rest of your body through gaps in the vertebrae.
 If anything gets in the way, the nerves can suffer pressure that leads to radiculopathy.
 In your lower back, sciatica is the likely result.
 Some of the most common changes that result in nerve compression include:

 Knowing which of these problems is causing your sciatica helps ensure you get the best treatment.
 Other conditions like piriformis syndrome can also cause symptoms that are similar to sciatica.
-The AABP Integrative Pain Care team has considerable expertise in diagnosing patients with sciatica symptoms.
+The AABP Integrative Pain Care and Wellness team has considerable expertise in diagnosing patients with sciatica symptoms.

 Sometimes sciatica improves after a week or so with rest and gentle exercise.
 Anti-inflammatory medication and ice packs might also help reduce inflammation in the sciatic nerve.